 Students may pay for lunch using cash or funds that have been placed in their lunch account.
 Account funds are accessed by the student presenting his/her ID card to the cashier in the lunch line.
-Students who are not in possession of their card will be required to go to the back of the line.
+Students not in possession of their cards will be required to go to the back of the line.

-The elevator may be used by students during the school day only when the student has a medical disability, temporary or permanent, which impedes mobility.
-It is also permissible for one student to accompany the physically challenged student for the purpose of helping with books, etc. or for students, under the direction of a faculty member, to use the elevator to move heavy objects.
+The elevator may be used by students during the school day only when the student has a medical issue, temporary or permanent, which impedes mobility.
+It is also permissible for one student to accompany the physically challenged student to help with books, etc., or for students, under the direction of a faculty member, to use the elevator to move heavy objects.
 Otherwise, student use is prohibited.
-Unauthorized use of the elevator by a student is subject to a three-hour detention.

 Instructions will be given over the PA for dismissal to assemblies.
-In some religious scenarios we ask for and expect silence on the way to the gymnasium or fieldhouse.
-Students should leave their books in the classroom which the teacher will secure; do not go to lockers before going to the assembly.
-Students will return to the classroom they left after assemblies.
+In some religious scenarios, we ask for and expect silence on the way to the gymnasium or fieldhouse.
+Students should leave their books, cell phones, and all other personal belongings in the classroom, which the teacher will secure; students should not go to lockers before going to the assembly or Mass.
 Conduct at assemblies must be appropriate to the occasion.
 Courtesy is required.
-After the assembly remain seated until you are dismissed.
+After the assembly/Mass, students will remain seated until dismissed.

-involving competition with other schools may be held with the permission of the president or his designee if weather and road conditions improve.
+When an entire school day is canceled or when school is dismissed due to inclement weather, then all practices, meetings, performances, service projects, etc., will also be canceled.
+Events involving competition with other schools may be held with the permission of the administration if weather and road conditions improve.

 Dismissal of the Building